weeb-edu/katacoda-demos/helm-demonstration/step4.md

 `helm inspect testapi-chart`{{execute}}

-Before you install the chart, check out the template is rendered and check descriptors:
+Before you install the chart, check out how the template is rendered and check descriptors:

 `helm install --dry-run --debug <chartname>`{{execute}}